-Maggie works closely with composers, negotiating contracts, producing, music supervising and coordinating music recordings.
-She has worked as a music producer, coordinator and supervisor on many high profile films scores including Kubo and the Two Strings, Cinderella, The Boxtrolls, Cabin in the Woods, Thor, The King’s Speech, Harry Potter and the Goblet of Fire to name but a few.
+Maggie works closely with composers, negotiating contracts, producing, music supervising and coordinating score recordings.
+She has worked as a music producer, coordinator and supervisor on many high-profile films.
+Including Kubo and the Two Strings, Cinderella and The Boxtrolls.

 We boiled down all of the information and tips from the masterclass to the top 5 takeaways:

 Score recording, as the name implies, is the process of recording the score for the film.
-This includes everything from working with composers, music editors, conductors, producers, session musicians and more to arrange for session musicians and featured artists to come to a studio to record the score.
+This includes everything from working with composers, music editors, session musicians and more to arranging for session musicians and featured artists.

 Score recording sessions are most often three hours with a fifteen-minute break.
-The music supervisor will have to plan the session out well in advance and everything should be prepared and ready to go.
+The music supervisor will have to plan the session out well in advance.
 The studio engineers will know what will be recorded and have everything set up before any musicians enter the studio (note that this setup time will need to be included in the studio booking, the session doesn’t just start when the musicians arrive!)

-It can also come under the music supervisor’s remit to ensure people stick to the predetermined schedule whilst in the studio.
+It can also come under the music supervisor’s remit to ensure people stick to the predetermined schedule.
 If the session is well prepared, there should not be any unforeseen problems.
-This allows the musicians and the team to focus on getting the details correct, such as the emotion behind the music.
+This allows the musicians and the team to focus on getting the details correct.

-During the masterclass, a clip was shown of a score being recorded at Air Lyndhurst with Christian Henson.
-The full session is available to watch on Youtube here and is a great example of what a session is like and how well it can go if everything is prepared and organised.
+During the masterclass, a clip was shown of a score recording at Air Lyndhurst with Christian Henson.
+The session is a great example of what a session is like and how well it can go.

-First of all, it’s important to know if there are any particular requirements for the recording as sometimes the music has to be recorded in a particular country or city.
-You also have to keep the budget in mind with this because sometimes it can be cheaper to record abroad, but you also have to think about costs like travel and accommodation.
-If you’re on a tight schedule or budget then you can set up a remote recording session and monitor it from a studio nearer to you with programs like Source-Connect.
+First of all, it’s important to know if there are any particular requirements for the score recording.
+Sometimes the music has to be recorded in a particular country or city.
+You also have to keep the budget in mind with this because sometimes it can be cheaper to record abroad.
+You also have to think about costs like travel and accommodation.
+If you’re on a tight schedule or budget then you can set up a remote score recording session.
+You can monitor it from a studio nearer to you with programs like Source-Connect.

-Where to record is an important choice in terms of sound, budget, availability and more.
-A studio can cost anything from £750 a day up to £3400 a day so it’s important you get the right location for your project.
+Where to do your score recording is an important choice in terms of sound, budget, availability and more.
+A studio can cost £750 to £3400 a day so it’s important you get the right location.

 Some helpful tips were given at the masterclass on where to record in the UK.
 Here are the main examples and their different aspects:

-You’ll also need to keep in mind: booking protocol, hours of work, which is included in the daily rate, equipment rental, set-up
+You’ll also need to keep in mind: the booking protocol, hours of work, which are included in the daily rate, equipment rental, set-up costs and more.
+It’s important to note that the session starts when the engineers come in to prep.
+Not when you start the session with the score recording musicians.

-costs and more.
-As we mentioned above, it’s important to note that the session starts when the engineers come in to prep, not when you start the session with the musicians.
-You also need to be clear what the producer wants to rent in terms of extra equipment e.g. specialist equipment, pre-amps, extra mics etc. On lower budget sessions you don’t want to have to pay for these extras if they’re not necessary.
+You also need to be clear about what the producer wants to rent.
+You may need extra equipment e.g. specialist equipment, pre-amps, extra mics etc. On lower budget sessions you don’t want to have to pay for these extras if they’re not necessary.

-It’s important to know what the producer’s wishes are in order to inform and advise them on an appropriate budget.
+It’s important to know what the producer’s wishes are in order to inform and advise them on an appropriate budget for score recording.
 The composer will also need to be made aware of the budget and they will make different creative choices with instruments or possibly include synths depending on the cost.
 Remember, the more musicians needed for a score, the more expensive it’s going to be.

 PACT (Producers Alliance for Cinema and TV) is the trade association representing the commercial interests of UK independent television, film, digital, children’s and animation media companies.